clickviewapp/Docs/smart-embed/v1.0/video-selection.md

 _NOTE: The div wrapping this iframe is optional, but provides an example of how to allow your iframe to display itself responsively._

 ### 2. Capture the selected video
-In order to capture information about the user's selected video, we have created a simple javascript API.
-When a user selects a video, an event will be triggered that your site's javascript may listen to in order to retrieve metadata about the selected video.
+In order to capture information about the user's selected video, we have created a simple JavaScript API.
+When a user selects a video, an event will be triggered.
+Use ClickView's `CVEvents` API to listen to this event in order to retrieve metadata about the selected video.

-#### Loading in our javascript api
+#### Loading in our CVEvents API

-The CVEvents API is available on our CDN: https://static.clickview.com.au/cv-events-api/1.1.1/cv-events-api.min.js.
+The `CVEvents` API is available on our CDN: https://static.clickview.com.au/cv-events-api/1.1.1/cv-events-api.min.js.
 Feel free to embed this directly into your platform like so.

 ```html
 <script src="https://static.clickview.com.au/cv-events-api/1.1.1/cv-events-api.min.js" type="text/javascript"></script>